dave-f/irc-pontoon/README.md

 irc-pontoon
 ----

-A simple IRC bot using Python and Twisted Matrix, incorporating a multi-player (player verus player) variant of Pontoon ("Blackjack") which is played in the IRC channel.
+A simple IRC bot using Python and Twisted Python, incorporating a multi-player (player verus player) variant of Pontoon ("Blackjack"), loosely called *Shed Pontoon*, which is played in the IRC channel.

 Before you start
 ----